 A Focus on Cardiometbolic Health

-EDAN, in partnership with Med-IQ, created type 2 diabetes (T2D)-related education for people living with T2D and their caregivers/family members.
-Using the power of social media, we have partnered with five fantastic content creators who spent the evening speaking with Dr. Jay Shubrook on all things T2D and cardiovascular health, live on Instagram.
+EDAN, in partnership with Med-IQ, developed type 2 diabetes (T2D)-focused education for people living with T2D and their caregivers.
+Using social media as a patient engagement platform, we partnered with five health content creators to host a live discussion with Dr. Jay Shubrook on the intersection of T2D and cardiovascular health.

-The influencers Mila Buckely, Dr. Arti Thangudu, Mary Van Doorn, Kim Rose, and Dalina Soto talked with Dr. Jay Shubrook, Professor, Primary Care Department, College of Osteopathic Medicine at Touro University.
-They discussed the connection between diabetes and heart disease, risk factors, new medications management of diabetes and heart disease, disparities in care, and more.
+Participants included Mila Buckley, Dr. Arti Thangudu, Mary Van Doorn, Kim Rose, and Dalina Soto, who joined Dr. Jay Shubrook—Professor in the Primary Care Department at the College of Osteopathic Medicine, Touro University—to discuss the connection between diabetes and heart disease.
+Topics included cardiovascular risk factors, advances in pharmacologic management, and strategies to improve prevention and early intervention.

 What increases a person’s risk for cardiovascular disease?
 Listen to Drs.
 Arti Thangudu and Jay Shubrook discuss what #diabetes and heart disease look like.
 Individuals with diabetes may not feel the typical symptoms of heart disease.